History of the School

 Stuart Hall School was founded in 1844 as the Virginia Female Institute, and from its earliest years, has provided an excellent liberal arts education, and has endeavored to develop the character and personal honor of every student.
-From its first headmistress, Ms. Maria Hanson Sheffey, to our current Head of School, Mr. Mark Eastham, each leader of what is now Stuart Hall School has set both high academic and high personal standards for the school community.
-Mrs. General J.E.B.
-Stuart, for whom the school is now named and who directed the school from 1880-1899, said, “The school’s high character in every department gives it an enviable name among schools.”
+From its first headmaster, the Reverend Richard Phillips, to our current Head of School, Mr. Mark Eastham, each leader of what is now Stuart Hall School has set both high academic and high personal standards for the school community.
+Mrs. Flora Cooke Stuart, for whom the school is now named and who directed the school from 1880-1899, said, “The school’s high character in every department gives it an enviable name among schools.”
 Her sentiments remain true today.
 Despite the tumultuous history Virginia faced during the Civil War and Reconstruction, our original buildings still stand, and our original aim is now central to our mission.
-Since 1844, Stuart Hall School has educated students from Virginia and around the world, and has placed those students at top colleges and universities for nearly two centuries.
+Since 1844, Stuart Hall School has educated students from Virginia and around the world, and has placed those students at top colleges and universities.

 A New Era